 So can people like me, who prefer to avoid foods that are environmentally and socially destructive, eat it with a clear conscience?
 Not entirely.
 In a short period of time, quinoa has gone from a local staple to a global commodity.
 "When you transform a food into a commodity, there's inevitable breakdown in social relations and high environmental cost," as Tanya Kerssen, an analyst for Oakland-based Food First told Time last year.

 But that doesn't mean we should stop eating quinoa; it just means we shouldn't eat quinoa without thinking it through.
 The Andean region is now governed by progressive, equality-minded politicians like Bolivian president Evo Morales—himself a former quinoa grower now serving as Special Ambassador to the FAO for the International Year of Quinoa.
 In Bolivia, the government is buying quinoa and "incorporating the plant into a packet of foods supplied to thousands of pregnant and nursing women each month," The New York Times reports.
 And in Peru, the government is placing it in public-school breakfasts, The Guardian adds.
 Such programs can help ensure that non-wealthy Andeans aren't priced out of the market for this nutrient-dense regional foodstuff.
-(Of course, another option would be for the region's governments to just accept quinoa as a luxury good for the rich and focus on cheaper staples like rice and beans for the poor—but no one seems ready to embrace this option.)

 While the Andes region will always be known as the birthplace of quinoa production, it needn't be the only place that produces quinoa.
 The FAO points out that it's an extraordinarily diverse crop, with 3,000 varieties that thrive in a variety of climates.
 The organization calls it "crop with high potential to contribute to food security in various Regions worldwide."